waughsh/waughsh.github.io/_posts/2015-12-13-quick-understanding-of-stochastic-grad-descent.md

 So yes.
 According to rigorous math, in order to update one parameter: $\theta_j$, we need to sum up the errors between all pairs of $ (x,y) $.
 However, this becomes inpractical when dataset gets large, so some genious thought about, why not just update all the parameters for every pair?

+This is exactly the core of SGD, instead of updating the parameter's value when we are done, we update as we go through the dataset.